yshmarov/yshmarov.github.io/_posts/2021-09-24-qr-code-generation-active-storage-service-objects.md

 bundle add rqrcode
 ```

 ### STEP 2.
-Post has one attached QR, generate QR when Post is created
+Product has one attached QR, generate QR when Product is created

-app/models/post.rb
+app/models/product.rb
 ```
   # store qr code in ActiveStorage
   has_one_attached :qr_code